ipni/index-provider/docs/design.md

 Advertisements are used by data providers to share updates about the data they are providing.
 Ideally, these advertisements are published in a shared pub-sub channel between providers and indexer nodes.
 However, some indexer nodes may choose to provide a dedicated endpoint to allow certain authenticated providers to push announcements and updates directly to them.
+- `Poll` Advertisements: Indexer-nodes periodically poll providers for new advertisements
-- `Pull` Advertisements: Indexer-nodes pull advertisement from a shared pub-sub channel.
+- `Subscription` Advertisements: Indexer nodes subscribe to a shared pub-sub channel with providers and listen to new advertisements from them.
 - `Push` Advertisements: Authenticated providers can push advertisements to indexer-nodes.

 ```go